 Notes on the data: Screening programs - Cervical screening

-Incidence and mortality of cervical cancer in Australia remain low, consistent with the National Screening Program’s aim to reduce incidence and mortality.
-In Australia, there were 9.2 new cases per 100,000 women in 2005, and 1.9 deaths per 100,000 women in 2006 (aged 20-69 years) .
-However, incidence for Aboriginal and Torres Strait Islander women has been estimated to be more than double, and mortality to be five times, that of other Australian women .
+Incidence and mortality of cervical cancer in Australia remain low, consistent with the NCSP's aim to reduce incidence and mortality.
+In 2015, there were 9 new cases of cervical cancer diagnosed, and 2 deaths, per 100,000 women (aged 20-69).
+These rates have remained steady from previous years although it must be noted that both incidence and mortality have halved between the introduction of the NCSP in 1991 to 2002 [1,6].
+However, incidence for Aboriginal and Torres Strait Islander women has been estimated to be more than double, and mortality to be four times, that of other Australian women .

 - Bosch FX, Lorincz A, Muñoz N, Meijer CJ, Shah KV.
 The causal relation between human papillomavirus and cervical cancer.
 J Clin Pathol.
 2002;55(4):244-65.